GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

         print("Command failed")
         print("Error:\n", result.stderr)

-There different files which are output from this command: 1. different kinds of singlets in each of the samples: single_barcode, dominant_umi, multi_barcode 2. a combined list of all singlets for a sample: singlets_all 3. a csv file containing the statistics of each kind of singlet, number of potential multiplets and cells filtered out due to low UMI counts of barcodes 4. the list of potential multiplets for each of the samples: multiplets
+There are different files which are output from this command:
+1. different kinds of singlets in each of the samples: single_barcode, dominant_umi, multi_barcode
+2. a combined list of all singlets for a sample: singlets_all
+3. a csv file containing the statistics of each kind of singlet, number of potential multiplets and cells filtered out due to low UMI counts of barcodes
+4. the list of potential multiplets for each of the samples: multiplets

 For more explanation on different kinds of singlets seen in the output files, you can refer